ICC official discusses in Sudan accelerating handover of Darfur suspects - sources | Law-Order

 ICC official discusses in Sudan accelerating handover of Darfur suspects - sources

 The International Criminal Court's chief prosecutor has held talks with Sudanese officials on accelerating practical steps to hand over those wanted by the court over alleged atrocities committed in Darfur in the early 2000s, two senior Sudanese government sources said on Wednesday.
-Sudan's former president Omar al-Bashir, who ruled the country for 30 years until he was ousted in 2019, is among those sought by the ICC, though the sources did not mention any specific names.
+Former president Omar al-Bashir, who ruled the country for 30 years until he was ousted in 2019, is among those sought by the ICC, they said, without specifying any names.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)